despresj/ece_colab/README.md

 Deliverables

 1. Start to fininsh project,
-- All the guts wrapped in functions
+- [x] All the code wrapped in function
-- A justifyable testing procedure
+- [x] A testing procedure
-- We can do this by training on and generating rows or dataframes, we should have both methods implimented.
+- [ ] graphics and stats
-- Make this repo presentable
+- [ ] Make this repo presentable
+	- [ ] Brief introduction of your project.
+	- [ ] A figure that provides an overview of your proposed approach.
+	- [ ] How to run your codes so that others can easily duplicate what you did.
+	- [ ] Show your evaluation results.
 2. A slide deck
-3. A report
-4. A poster made
+3. A confrence styly poster

 ## Timeline and Benchmarks

 - [x]  Mar-13: Prep data, debug GAN and outline model
 - [x]  Mar-20: validate generated data
-- [ ]  Mar-27: set up tests, and impliment additioal function generating dataframes
+- [x]  Mar-27: set up tests, and impliment additioal function generating dataframes
-- [ ]  Apr-03: wrap all the code into functions and ensure data can flow from start to finish
+- [x]  Apr-03: wrap all the code into functions and ensure data can flow from start to finish
 - [ ]  Apr-10: Draft poster and slide deck
-- [ ]  Apr-17: push the limits of the model and eek out as much performance as possible
+- [ ]  Apr-17: Clean up README push the limits of the model and eek out as much performance as possible
-- [ ]  Apr-24:
+- [ ]  Apr-24: Optimize
+- [ ]  Apr-26: Submit project Presetation day